Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 // 3
 ```

-As you can see we spread the array into three separate arguments that we pass to the function.
+As you can see, we spread the array into three separate arguments that we pass to the function.

 The full call will look like this: